Prayer at the Funeral of Someone Who Died by Suicide

 to live with unanswerable questions,

-normal feelings of anger and guilt,
+with these feelings of anger and guilt,

-and this gaping hole of loss.
+with this gaping loss.

 Help us to reach out to others who are suffering,

-to show them our love, to say the kind word,
+to show them our love, to say the kind word.

 The sun sets and rises.